1

 Read more - Liquid Orals

-Emulsion formulation is a biphasic formulation that contains two immiscible liquids that is one is a dispersed phase (particle size 0.1 to 100 μm), and another is the continuous phase.
-The disperse phase contains small droplets which distributed uniformly into another liquid that is a continuous phase by the use of an emulsifying agent.
+Emulsion formulation is a biphasic formulation that contains two immiscible liquids, that is, one is a dispersed phase (particle size 0.1 to 100 μm), and another is the continuous phase.
+The disperse phase contains small droplets that are distributed uniformly into another liquid that is a continuous phase by the use of an emulsifying agent.

 Emulsifiers or emulgents are the agents that are used to stabilize the emulsion.